The power of "No" to deepen your friendships

 How different would your life be if you were connected to your honest No and felt safe expressing it with your friends?

-There is a mystical element to checking in with Energy.
+While incredibly practical, there is a mystical element to checking in with Energy.
 It creates a different dynamic from how friendship stuff usually happens.
+It provides a framework for feelings and hunches, which you don’t quite have language for yet, to be honored.

 Within this shared agreement, you can offer the honest No you receive from Energy without even having to fully know yourself why you got that answer.
 Allow yourself to be guided and watch how it unfolds for everyone’s highest interest.